Dersei/Zorya/README.md

 }
 ```

+## Remarks

+Until the version 1.0.1, due to the way value types and implicit operators work, it was possible to create a `ValueVariant` (with one reference type or `object` and another reference type) using `null`.
+For example: `ValueVariant<string, int> v = null;` or `ValueVariant<string, object, int> v = null;`
+Since the version 1.0.2 such operation will result in a default `ValueVariant` without any value set and with `IsSet` method returning `false`.
+It's still possible to explicitly set a variant to `null` using its constructor.

 ## Name

 > Zorya (lit.
 "Dawn"; also many variants: Zarya, Zara, Zaranitsa, Zoryushka, etc.) is a figure in Slavic folklore, a feminine personification of dawn, possibly goddess.
 Depending on tradition, she may appear as a singular entity, often called "The Red Maiden", or two or three sisters at once.[^link]